Teaching Kids Self-Compassion: A Relational 4-Step Framework

 Self-compassion grows in connection.

 In the MSC-CC parent-child program, parents share their own experiences, not as experts, but as co-learners.
-When a parent says “I have the deer habit sometimes too,” they create a bridge.
+When a parent or other caregiver says “I have the deer habit sometimes too,” they create a bridge.
 Children begin to see that struggle is not something that belongs only to them.

 In the workbooks, real kids share their thoughts and experiences throughout the comics and activities.
 Children recognize themselves in those stories before they are ever asked to speak.